Joy-less/RemSend/README.md

 ## Features

-- Call RPCs with static typing
+- Call RPCs with static typing.
-- Return values from RPCs
+- Return values from RPCs.
-- Send variant-incompatible values (with MemoryPack)
+- Send variant-incompatible values (with MemoryPack).
-- Extra access enum (peer -> authority)
+- Extra access enum (peer -> authority).
+- Created for use in a real [MMORPG](https://youtu.be/4ptBKI0cGhI).

 ## Dependencies
 - [MemoryPack](https://github.com/Cysharp/MemoryPack)